SamSepehri/movieApi/README.md

 ## Description

-I developed this Movie_Api as part of my Full-Stack Web Development Course at CareerFoundry.
+I developed this movieApi as part of my Full-Stack Web Development Course at CareerFoundry.

 ### What technology usage and why?